-Sales closing strategies is one of the most critical business development skills to master.
-But closing business is something we tend to build up in our minds as extremely complex, intimidating, and even as something to avoid.
-Or we take the view that it needs to be aggressive to be effective.
+Sales closing is one of the most critical sales skills to master.
+We tend to build it up in our minds as extremely complex, intimidating, and even as something to avoid.
+Or we take the view that sales closing strategies need to be aggressive to be effective.

-I’ve also seen situations where we treat closing as a linear action, and it’s not built into the overall strategy.
+I’ve also seen situations where we treat closing as a linear action; where it’s not built into the overall strategy.
 For example, it only becomes part of the conversation after a big presentation has taken place.

-Developing your skills with closing keeps opportunities from getting stuck in your sales pipeline, and it maximizes your sales results.
-This article shares 9 strategies to help you incorporate closing throughout your sales process.
+Incorporating your sales strategies with closing keeps opportunities from getting stuck in your sales pipeline, and it maximizes your sales results.
+This article shares 9 sales strategies to help you incorporate closing throughout your sales process.

 Developing your skills with closing keeps opportunities from getting stuck in your sales pipeline, and it maximizes your sales results. #modernseller @amyfrankoClick to tweet

 1. Map out sales commitments as part of the sales closing strategy.

 From a big picture view, what closing commitments do you think you’ll need along the way to win the business?
 Things like access to decision makers, discovery calls, document reviews, proposal presentation dates – anything that requires a commitment on behalf of the prospect or client.

 Sometimes we muddy the waters between pitching, selling, negotiating, and closing.
 Each is its own part of the business development process.
 Trying to tackle them in one fell swoop is ineffective and dangerous.

 Treating them separately, you can focus on what closing commitments you need at each stage and instill confidence in the prospect or client.

 Relationships are at the heart of everything a Modern Seller does.
 If we’re building relationships, there’s a good chance our competition is, too.